Turkish finance minister upbeat over Halkbank sanctions-busting case

 Erdogan gave few details of those talks but his comments came amid indications that Washington and Ankara are trying to mend ties that have been in crisis this year over a host of issues, including the conviction of a Halkbank executive for helping Iran evade U.S. sanctions.

-“We had a positive meeting with our U.S.counterpart (Treasury Secretary Steve Mnuchin).
+“We had a positive meeting with our U.S. counterpart (Treasury Secretary Steve Mnuchin).
 He said he would follow the process closely,” Erdogan’s son-in-law Albayrak told broadcaster A Haber.

 “We told them that Halkbank had not violated sanctions (...)
 We have positive expectations,” he said.

-Reporting by Ece Toksabay and Tuvan Gumrukcu; Editing by Daren Butler and Jon Boyle
+Reporting by Ece Toksabay and Tuvan Gumrukcu, additional reporting by Karin Strohecker in London; Editing by Daren Butler and Jon Boyle